180D-FW-2023/Team4/README.md

 Add 5-10 pictures for each person to be identified with the correct name.
 Make sure you click "Upload files" for each person!
 After all your photos are uploaded, go ahead and click the retrain button to update the facial recognition model.
 <img width="1293" alt="Screenshot 2024-02-20 at 1 01 28 PM" src="https://github.com/180D-FW-2023/Team4/assets/29986734/dfb77f19-de3c-4be0-8354-965ddd031137">

-Now, you can setup the Pi's.
-Plug each Pi in, one at a time.
-On the Setup page of the GUI, input the username, password, and hostname, and check the correct Pi type.
-Then click the button.
-You should be updated with the current date and time if the setup was successful.
-Once all three Pis are setup, you are ready to run the server!
 <img width="1272" alt="Screenshot 2024-02-20 at 1 04 25 PM" src="https://github.com/180D-FW-2023/Team4/assets/29986734/1389a06d-cf47-4135-9a6d-55a5736df61f">

 ## Run the Server: